Kethiannne/news-explorer-frontend/README.md

 Basic Readme

-This Stage of the project is the implementation of React App and JSX Components
+This Stage of the project is the implementation of site functionality through connection to APIs and the introduction of a lot more javascript

-We will create the visual aspects of our website and the ability to open or close popups
+My site now retrieves a user's stored cards, allows them to delete them, and to search for more

-As an added challenge I will lay out the framework for the other methods needed in part 3, leaving them blank but having them already in place so that the next stage will be filling in the blanks that i have prepared in advance.
+form validation is employed for form inputs